Harry Hopkins Hosted Soviet Spy Cell

 Niles, then, can be seen as something of a protégé of FDR’s son and of Harry Hopkins.
 Niles, apparently, had his own connections to Communist subversion.
 This passage is from page 181 of the aforementioned Romerstein-Breindel book, which we quote in “Who Killed James Forrestal?”

 Whittaker Chambers reported to the FBI an odd story about Niles that he had heard from a fellow Soviet agent named John Hermann in 1934 or 1935.
 A Soviet agent named Silverman (not George Silverman) was living in the next building from Alger Hiss.
 This Silverman apparently had an obviously homosexual affair with David Niles.
 Silverman had told Niles of the work of the underground apparatus in Washington, and Niles later threatened to expose the activities of the Communist group unless Silverman left his wife.
 To solve the problem, J. Peters, the head of the American Communist underground, ordered Hermann and Harold Ware to get Silverman to leave Washington, D. C. immediately.

-As for Niles’s other patron, we learn from that, “[James] Roosevelt was one of the first politicians to denounce the tactics of Senator Joseph McCarthy.
+As for Niles’s other patron, we learn from Wikipedia that, “[James] Roosevelt was one of the first politicians to denounce the tactics of Senator Joseph McCarthy.
 He was also the only Representative to vote against appropriating funds for the House Un-American Activities Committee.”
 One must wonder now if that might have been because he feared what they might expose.

 February 15, 2011